 - What position do you see me playing?

-- How many people are you recruiting from my position?
+- How many people are you recruiting for my position?

 - Where do you rank me on your list of possible recruits for position _______?